 Low T Therapy Can Combat a Host of Common Symptoms

 More than 13 million men in the United States suffer from low testosterone levels due to the natural decrease in hormone production that occurs with aging, often beginning at about age 30.
+Yet, there are a big portion of population that have the condition called Hypogonadism (insufficient testosterone production unrelated to age).
 If you’re 35 or older, the symptoms of low testosterone, or “low T,” may sound familiar:

 - Loss of muscle mass

 - Weight gain

 - Diminished sex drive

 - Erectile dysfunction

 Just as women can benefit from hormonal therapy once they enter menopause, the symptoms of low testosterone in men can be treated through testosterone therapy.

 In most cases, low testosterone in men occurs as part of the natural cycle of aging.
 During adolescence, testosterone levels peak and remain high into early adulthood.
 But as we age, our bodies begin to produce less of the hormones necessary for healthy reproduction, which means decreases in levels of testosterone in men and lower levels of estrogen in women.
 The average decline in testosterone levels is about 1 percent per year, but it can be higher in some men; by the time a man reaches age 60, natural production of testosterone may be half of what it was during adolescence.